zzhikai/tp/docs/UserGuide.md

 ```

 * Index of applicant specified must not be more than the total number of applicants in LinkedOUT. <br>
-  e.g If there are only `4` applicants in the app but `5` is specified, then the deletion will not be carried out as it is invalid
+  e.g If there are only `4` applicants in the app but `5` is specified, then the deletion will not be carried out as it is invalid.
 * Index of applicant specified must be a positive number. <br>
   e.g As we label our applicants incrementally starting from `1` (e.g `1, 2, 3, and so on`), an index of `-1` will not be tagged to an applicant and the deletion will not be carried out as it is invalid.